cakyus/wintel/README.md

 ## TIPS

- 1. Do not use mintty, charset is broken.
+ 1. Use cmd.exe, do not use mintty, charset is broken.

 ## Installation